-A school employee must submit a School Employee Enrollment/Change form to their SEBB Organization when they become newly eligible for SEBB benefits.
+A school employee must submit their enrollment online in SEBB My Account or return a School Employee Enrollment/Change form to their SEBB Organization when they become newly eligible for SEBB benefits.

 To enroll an eligible dependent, the school employee must include the dependent's information on the form and provide the required document(s) as proof of the dependent's eligibility.
 A dependent must be enrolled in the same health plan coverage as the subscriber.
-The dependent will not be enrolled if their eligibility is not verified.
+The dependent will not be enrolled in SEBB health plan coverage if the SEBB Program or the SEBB Organization is unable to verify their eligibility within the SEBB Program enrollment timelines.

 All other subscribers may enroll by submitting the required forms to the SEBB Program.
-The school employee's elections must be received by the SEBB program no later than sixty days from the date the school employee's SEBB health plan coverage ended or from the postmark date on the election notice sent by the SEBB program, whichever is later.
-The school employee's first premium payment and applicable premium surcharges are due no later than forty-five days after the election ends as described above.
-Premiums and applicable premium surcharges associated with continuing SEBB medical, must be made to the HCA as well as premiums associated with continuing SEBB medical, dental and vision insurance coverage.
-For more information see "Options for continuing SEBB dental coverage" on page 23.
+The SEBB Program must receive the school employee's elections no later than 60 days from the date the school employee's SEBB health plan coverage ended or from the postmark date on the election notice sent by the SEBB Program, whichever is later.
+The school employee's first premium payment and applicable premium surcharges are due no later than 45 days after the election ends as described above.
+Premiums and applicable premium surcharges associated with continuing SEBB medical, must be made to the HCA as well as premiums associated with continuing SEBB medical, dental, and vision insurance coverage.
+For more information see "Options for continuing SEBB medical coverage" on page 23.